Office of Minority Business Enterprise

 Overview

-The Office of Minority Business Enterprise administers a certification program to identify small, minority-owned and women-owned businesses capable of providing goods and/or services to both government and private sectors.
-Certification provides these businesses with a stamp of approval affirming that they are a credible business entity.
-Certification is valid for two years.
+The State of Alabama, by and through the Alabama Department of Economic and Community Affairs (ADECA), administers the Office of Minority Business Enterprise (OMBE) Program which is a Minority-owned and/or Women-owned Business Enterprise Certification Program to identify small minority-owned and/or women-owned businesses capable of providing goods and/or services to both government and private sectors.
+OMBE Certification provides these businesses with affirmation that they are a credible business entity.
+Alabama’s OMBE Certification is effective for two years.

-The office encourages minority- and women-owned businesses to register with the Alabama Department of Finance’s Purchasing Division in order to receive bid solicitations.
-Visit their website for requirements on becoming a state vendor and include a copy of your approved vendor registration along with your certification application from this office.
-Note: this office does not require a business to become a state vendor as a condition for certification.
+The OMBE Program encourages minority-owned and/or women-owned businesses to register with the Alabama Department of Finance’s Purchasing Division to receive bid solicitations from the State of Alabama.
+Interested parties can visit that Department’s website for more information on becoming a State vendor.
+The OMBE Program does not require a business to become a State vendor as a condition for M/WBE certification.

-A minority business is a socially and/or economically disadvantaged commercial entity that has one or more minority or female owners with a controlling interest in the business enterprise.
-See the sections below for eligibility requirements and certification benefits.
+A minority-owned and/or women-owned business is a socially and/or economically disadvantaged commercial entity that has one or more minority and/or female owners with a controlling interest in the business enterprise.
+See the sections below for OMBE Program eligibility requirements and certification benefits.

 Eligibility Requirements

-In order to be eligible for minority or woman-owned certification, an applicant business must meet certain requirements that include, but are not limited to the following:
+In order for a minority-owned and/or woman-owned business to be eligible for OMBE Program certification, an applicant business must meet certain requirements that include, but are not limited to, the following:

-• Must have a legal presence (license) to operate in Alabama
+• Must have a legal presence in Alabama and licensed to operate in Alabama

 • Majority owner(s) must be a legal resident of the United States by birth or naturalization